Wasted-Audio/ebu-norm/README.md

 Prerequisites: `ebur128`, `sox`

 N.B.
-File format input is currently limited to formats readable by both `ebur128` and `SoX` and which appear to be wav, aiff, flac and ogg (with opus readable by `ebu-scan` as it does not rely on any `SoX` processing).
+File format input is currently limited to formats readable by both `ebur128` and `SoX` and which appear to be wav, aiff (or aif), flac and ogg (with opus readable by `ebu-scan` as it does not rely on any `SoX` processing).
+For v1.4 onwards, all scripts will only read files with accepted audio extensions.

 ### Process
 Files are analyzed by `ebur128` with the required gain passed to `SoX`.